nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 05 - The Shaman.md

 ### Scene 3: The Connection

 - **Key Event:** Torin and Angelica communicate through geometry and physics, drawing parabolas and calculating Pi.
-  - _Character Defining Moment:_ **Angelica Vance** — She feels a sense of relief and connection, finding a peer in Torin.
+  - _Character Defining Moment:_ **Angelica Ward** — She feels a sense of relief and connection, finding a peer in Torin.

 ---